 The procedures that can be done in the third trimester include:

 - Induction Abortion: a rarely done surgical procedure where salt water, urea, or potassium chloride is injected into the amniotic sac; prostaglandins are inserted into the vagina and pitocin is injected intravenously.

 - Dilation and Extraction: a surgical abortion procedure used to terminate a pregnancy after 21 weeks of gestation.
-This procedure is also known as D & X, Intact D & X, Intrauterine Cranial Decompression and Partial Birth Abortion. *This procedure is now considered against the law in the U.S. according to the Partial Birth Abortion Ban Act of 1995*
+This procedure is also known as D & X, Intact D & X, Intrauterine Cranial Decompression and Partial Birth Abortion.

 “Induced Abortion.”
 The American College of Obstetricians and Gynecologists.
 2001.